michaelthorne/michaelthorne.github.io/_posts/2015-06-08-generating-my-static-site-with-jekyll-and-github-pages.markdown

 GitHub Pages run Jekyll in safe mode, which means you can’t use custom plugins.
 And I needed an automated solution for generating my sitemap.
 David Ensinger has written about [generating a sitemap in Jekyll without a plugin](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin).
-I am using his updated method on my website.
-Thanks David!
+I am using his updated method on my website which works great.

-### Compress HTML in Jekyll
+### Compressing HTML in Jekyll

-I regularly use the Grunt `htmlmin` plugin for [minifying HTML](https://www.npmjs.com/package/grunt-contrib-htmlmin).
+I use the Grunt `htmlmin` plugin for [minifying HTML](https://www.npmjs.com/package/grunt-contrib-htmlmin) in most of my projects.
 The performance benefit of minified HTML is that it reduces the document’s file size.
 White space gets removed from the HTML and this can lower the time it takes to download a web page.
+I haven’t had much time to research how to use Jekyll and Grunt, but I still want to minify my HTML.

-Anatol Broder created a Jekyll layout that [compresses HTML in Liquid](http://jch.penibelst.de).
+Anatol Broder has created a clever Jekyll layout that [compresses HTML in Liquid](http://jch.penibelst.de).
 The great thing about this solution, is that a custom plugin isn’t required either.

 ---